Protect Yourself and Others

 Fire Suppression in the Residence Halls

-University Housing is, over a period of several years, installing fire suppression systems in all residence halls.
-If your hall has a new suppression system, you will see sprinkler heads throughout the building, in student rooms, closets, corridors and public areas.
+All residence halls have fire supression systems which include sprinkler heads throughout the building: in student rooms, closets, corridors and public areas.
 Each sprinkler head has a glass tube, which can be broken by a blow or intense heat.

 The success of these fire suppression systems depends in part on students’ commitment to respect the system as well as the safety rules of the residence halls.
 Read and follow the Fire Suppression System Guidelines to keep sprinkler systems intact and help ensure your protection.